BinaryResearch/centrifuge-toolkit/README.md

 This tool implements two new approaches to analysis of file data:

 1. [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html), an unsupervised machine learning algorithm, is used find clusters of byte sequences based on their statistical properties (features).
-This is useful because byte sequences belonging to the same data type, e.g. machine code, typically have similar properties.
+Byte sequences that encode the same data type, e.g. machine code, typically have similar properties.
 As a result, clusters are often representative of a specific data type.
 Each cluster can be extracted and analysed further.

 2. The specific data type of a cluster can often be identified without using machine learning by measuring the [Wasserstein distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html) between its byte value distribution and a data type *reference distribution*.
 If this distance is less than a set threshold for a particular data type, that cluster will be identified as that data type.
 Currently, reference distributions exist for high entropy data, UTF-8 english, and machine code targeting various CPU architectures.